 - decides which tech projects should be continued or abandoned, provides budgeting insights, and builds scaling plans;

-- analyzes trends, scale the business landscape, keeps contacts with customers and partners, and revisits existing strategies;
+- analyzes trends, scales the business landscape, keeps contacts with customers and partners, and revisits existing strategies;

-- is willing to take risks – Russen Reynolds Associates survey CEO showed that CDOs are much more likely to be disruptive and determined that other types of executives.
+- takes risks – Russen Reynolds Associates survey CEO showed that CDOs are much more likely to be disruptive and determined than other types of executives.

-Most importantly, CDO is a person with ha deep IT digital transformation experience.
+Most importantly, CDO is a person with a deep IT digital transformation experience.
 It’s someone who has a strong vision of where the company will be in 5 or 10 years and knows what steps to take now to get to that point.
-Strong analytical skills, software development expertise, and high-level communication abilities – these are defining characteristics of a good CDO.
+A good CDO is defined by strong analytical skills, software development expertise, and high-level communication abilities.

 Why digital transformation is necessary

-What does Generation Y and Z expect from companies?
+What do Generation Y and Z expect from companies?

 These generations grew up with technology.
-It’s how they think, choose, and buy.
-For them, if a company isn’t an online leader, it also can’t be called the leader of the market.
-Their requirements aren’t easy to satisfy – this is a conscious generation that analyzes the values of the brand, wants to have a bigger purpose in everything they do and buy, while still striving for convenience.
+This is the way they think, make their choices, and buy.
+If a company does not conduct business online, it can’t be the leader of the market.
+New generation expectations and requirements aren’t easy to satisfy – this is a conscious generation that analyzes the values of the brand, wants to have a bigger purpose in everything they do and buy, while still striving for convenience.